-Here’s my deal about tack trunks.
+- Here’s my deal about tack trunks.
 I love the look of them, lined up neatly at a show or in a tack room.
-I find, however, that when I use on they become a black hole of partnerless gloves, hairy grooming tools, and saddle pads in various stages of clean.
+I find, however, they become a black hole of partnerless gloves, hairy horse grooming tools, and saddle pads in various stages of clean.
 I only ever need what’s at the bottom, and I never seem to be able to get all of the stuff back in.

 The classic tack trunk!

-So how can you make it all organized?
-For one, it takes some discipline to put things away the way you got them out.
-(Perhaps this discipline I speak of is what I am missing?)
+- For one, it takes some discipline to put things away the way you got them out.
+Perhaps this discipline I speak of is what I am missing?
 I also have a few tips for you, too!

-The first thing I do is take out all of the stuff.
+- The first thing I do is take out all of the stuff.
 And I mean all of it.
-Now you can vacuum the inside of your trunks, make repairs, and clean the wood (or other surface) interior.
+Now you can vacuum the inside of your trunks, make repairs, and clean the interior surfaces.

 Blanket bags and leg wrap bags are great to use again.